Omar Abdulayev

-Omar Hamzayavich Abdulayev, also known as Muhammadi Davlatov, is a citizen of Tajikistan who was held in extrajudicial detention in the United States's Guantanamo Bay detention camps in Cuba.
+Omar Hamzayavich Abdulayev, also known as Muhammadi Davlatov, (born October 11, 1978) is a citizen of Tajikistan who was held in extrajudicial detention in the United States's Guantanamo Bay detention camps in Cuba.

-The Department of Defense reports that Abdulayev was born on October 11, 1978, in Dushanbe, Tajikistan.

 He arrived at Guantanamo on February 9, 2002.

 Abdulayev was transferred to Serbia on July 11, 2016.

 Background

-According to a profile in the Miami Herald he fled civil war in Tajikistan in 1991, when he was just 13 years old.
+According to a profile in the Miami Herald he fled civil war in Tajikistan in 1991, when he was 13 years old.

 Carol Rosenberg wrote that reviewing his files indicates he was a cooperative captive, who did not participate in the widespread hunger strikes, and that, unlike other captives, he participated in all his annual status reviews.
 In 2009, the Obama government decided they would no longer claim Omar was an enemy combatant.
-Omar is one of the Guantanamo captives who, even though they have been cleared for release, would rather stay in Guantanamo than be repatriated to his home country because he fears torture.
+Omar is one of the Guantanamo captives who, even though he had been cleared for release, said he would rather stay in Guantanamo than be repatriated to his home country because he feared torture.

 Habeas corpus petition

 Abdulayev had a writ of habeas corpus filed on his behalf.
 Resulting from arguments in his habeas petition, that he would face torture if he were repatriated, Abdulayev had a protective order, intended to protect him from repatriation.
 In 2008, his case was amalgamated with those of several dozen other captives, in 05-CV-2386 before US District Court Judge Reggie B. Walton.

 On December 29, 2008, Allison M. Lefrak filed protected information, under seal, on his behalf.